 The monitoring and reporting process of the stakeholder engagement plan is essential for accurately identifying the demands of stakeholders, developing strategies to respond to their needs, and actively involving stakeholders in all stakeholder engagement processes by building effective communication strategies.
-Stakeholders should be informed about the Project's development stages, potential impacts (involving community health and safety risks), communication channels with stakeholders, and grievance mechanism of the Project, provisions to prevent the risks of GBVH during the process through face-to-face consultation meetings, regular visits, disclosure of ESIA report, SEP, PID/brochure and other Project related documents, website and social media announcements, and announcements through posters/ billboards/ press release.
+Stakeholders should be informed about the Project's development stages, potential impacts (involving community health and safety risks), communication channels with stakeholders, and grievance mechanism of the Project, provisions to prevent the risks of GBVH during the process through face-to-face consultation meetings, regular visits, disclosure of ESIA report, SEP, PID/brochure and other Project related documents, website and social media announcements, and announcements through posters/billboards/ press release.

-This SEP is a live document; therefore, it will be reviewed and updated regularly by including the stakeholder engagement activities carried out during the pre-construction, construction, and operation phases of the Project.
+This SEP is a live document; therefore, it will be reviewed and updated by including the stakeholder engagement activities carried out at least on a 6six-monthly basis during the preconstruction, construction, and when needed during operation phases of the Project.
 The updated version will be published on the Project website on an annual basis.
 The SEP will be monitored by the relevant representatives of the Project Company to maintain effectiveness and quality.